MarkSchemmer/mastering-fp-and-miscellaneous/CodeWarsProblems/codewars1-100.md

 - C#
 - F#
 - TypeScript/JS
-- Go | Rust -> to be determined.
+- Rust
-- C
+- C -> 25 problems

 When I complete a problem I paste a link with a description here, then I will post my solution in that language and I will update the tracker on how many problems I have solved.

-# How pproblems solved: 30%
+# How pproblems solved: 31%

 ## 1